awsdocs/aws-lambda-developer-guide/doc_source/API_UpdateEventSourceMapping.md

 # UpdateEventSourceMapping<a name="API_UpdateEventSourceMapping"></a>

-You can update an event source mapping\.
-This is useful if you want to change the parameters of the existing mapping without losing your position in the stream\.
-You can change which function will receive the stream records, but to change the stream itself, you must create a new mapping\.

-If you disable the event source mapping, AWS Lambda stops polling\.
-If you enable again, it will resume polling from the time it had stopped polling, so you don't lose processing of any records\.
-However, if you delete event source mapping and create it again, it will reset\.

-This operation requires permission for the `lambda:UpdateEventSourceMapping` action\.
+Updates an event source mapping\.
+You can change the function that AWS Lambda invokes, or pause invocation and resume later from the same location\.

 ## Request Syntax<a name="API_UpdateEventSourceMapping_RequestSyntax"></a>